Soil microbiology: Phages

-Morphology
+Morphological, genomic, and life cycle diversity

 Phage morphological diversity includes tailed, non-tailed, and filamentous forms, in addition to a variety of nucleic acid compositions, including dsDNA, ssDNA, dsRNA, and ssRNA.
 Genome size also varies greatly among bacteriophages ranging from 2.5 to 735 kb, with "giant phages" possessing a genome of 200 kb or more.
 Soil phages may be lytic, lysogenic, or chronic.
 Lytic phages undergo the lytic cycle, during which viral reproduction lyses the cell, resulting in bacterial death and the release of virions.
 Lysogenic phages integrate their genome into the host and replicate along with the host genome through the lysogenic cycle.
 Phages that are lysogenic are called prophages and do not generate virions or kill host cells.
 Temperate phages are capable of switching from the lysogenic to the lytic cycle when bacterial cells experience stress conditions.
 An infection is considered to be chronic when virions are produced and released continuously without lysing and killing the host cell.

+Myxomycetes and myxobacteria

+Myxomycetes (slime molds) and myxobacteria (slime bacteria) are among the most mysterious soil microorganisms.
+Myxomycetes are eukaryotes, having nuclei and other cell organelles, while myxobacteria are prokaryotes, having their cellular components not enclosed in membranes, like bacteria (the domain to which myxobacteria pertain) and archaea.
+Both are unicellular organisms forming syncytia for myxomycetes or swarms containing many cells kept together by intercellular molecular signals for myxobacteria.
+These collective microorganisms are able to glide for foraging in a coordinated ('intelligent') manner, a complex phenomenon still largely unexplored.
+During their life they pass by different phases, including microscopic individual cells and plasmodial (acellular) forms in myxomycetes, or swarms of individual cells synchronized by contact cell signaling (pseudoplasmodia) in myxobacteria.
+Both groups sporulate (myxospores), forming fruiting bodies which can take different shapes and colors according to species, often iridescent and conspicuous.

+Myxomycetes can make complex nutritional decisions, despite lacking a coordination center and comprising only a single vast multinucleate cell.
+Intelligence was also advocated to describe the social behaviour of myxobacteria when cells move on to make similar, transient connections with other cells.